thegworld/gtx-browser/ui/color/README.md

 Chrome, see the [chrome/browser/ui/color/](/chrome/browser/ui/color/) directory).

-To the greatest degree possible, colors in Chromium should be identified using [`ColorId`s](color_id.h) and their physical values obtained from an appropriate [`ColorProvider`](color_provider.h); direct use of `SkColor` outside [`ColorRecipe`s](color_recipe.h) should be limited to colors which are
+To the greatest degree possible, colors in GTx Browser should be identified using [`ColorId`s](color_id.h) and their physical values obtained from an appropriate [`ColorProvider`](color_provider.h); direct use of `SkColor` outside [`ColorRecipe`s](color_recipe.h) should be limited to colors which are